AlaskaAirlines/auro/docs/CUSTOM_PROPERTIES.md

 }
 ```

-In cases with Web Components that use the shadowDOM with encapsulated CSS support, custom properties can be written to the scope of the component.
-In this example, the `:host` selector would overwrite the `:host` selector and render the color red versus black.
+In cases with custom elements that use the shadow DOM with encapsulated CSS support, custom properties can be written to the scope of the component.
+In this example, the `:host` selector would overwrite the `:root` selector and render the color red versus black.

 ```css
 :host {